Ohio college says $44M award to business not ‘final outcome’

-CLEVELAND (AP) - An Ohio college ordered to pay $44 million in damages to market owners claiming student protests ruined their business says the legal fight isn’t over.
+CLEVELAND (AP) - An Ohio college ordered to pay $44 million in damages to the owners of a market who said the school ruined their business by branding them as racists after a black student was caught shoplifting said Friday the jury awards are “not the final outcome.”

-A jury on Thursday awarded the owners of Gibson’s Bakery $33 million in punitive damages in its lawsuit against Oberlin College.
-The same jury awarded David Gibson and son Allyn $11 million in compensatory damages last week.
+“We are disappointed in the jury’s decisions and the fragmentary and sometimes distorted public discussion of this case,” Oberlin College President Carmen Twillie Ambar wrote in a letter to faculty, students, parents and alumni.
+“But we respect the integrity of the jury, and we value our relationship with the town and region that are our home.
+We will learn from this lawsuit as we build a stronger relationship with our neighbors.”

+Ambar’s letter said the verdicts are “just one step along the way of what may turn out to be a lengthy and complex legal process.”

 Copyright © 2019 The Washington Times, LLC.